Kornelijus/reaptcha/README.md

 I've been using other React wrappers for reCAPTCHA like [react-recaptcha](https://github.com/appleboy/react-recaptcha) or [react-google-recaptcha](https://github.com/dozoisch/react-google-recaptcha) but unfortunately both of them provide a non-react way (declaring the callbacks outside React components, not inside them) to handle all the reCAPTCHA callbacks which didn't feel clean and I didn't like this approach personally.

-This is why I've decided to give it a try to create a cleaner approach and this is the result.
+This is why I've decided to give it a try to create a cleaner, more modern and intuitive approach.
+And here's the result!

-What are the advantages?

-- **All callbacks in your React component**
+## Features

+- ES6 class function callback support ⚛️
-- Inject the reCAPTCHA script automatically (this is only available in `react-google-recaptcha`)
+- Automatic reCAPTCHA script injection 💃
+- SSR ready 🚀

 ## Installation